wp-plugins/gps-map-widget/readme.txt

 = Why the shortcodes =
 Guess you can use them for generating your own image from bing maps or alike.
 Putting a big map in the content has it's charm too..

+= I would like to edit the coordinates =
+Well, you probably can in your image processing software.
+Digikam can do it, so can darktable.
+But starting with the map on the editscreen I'm slowely working towards this feature.

 == Screenshots ==

 1. Widget as presented to the user (using Alizee theme in this case)
 2. The widget settings

 == Changelog ==

+= 1.3 =
+Added the map to the media edit page.

 = 1.2.4 =
 Added form attribute